 Call us: 0300 555 1115 (local rate)

-In the event of an emergency, if you are unable to keep yourself safe, you should contact your GP or call 999.
+We are not a crisis service.
+In the event of an emergency, if you are unable to keep yourself safe, you should do one of the following:

 - Monday to Thursday 8.00am-8.00pm